BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

 JMS Session objects are the actual java class instances used to send and receive messages by a JMS messaging application like HJB.
 They are created by a JMS Session instance.
-The four distinct types supported by HJB are
+The four distinct JMS types are all supported by HJB; they are

 * `Message Consumers`_